onera/Maia/doc/introduction/introduction.rst

   Due to this relaxed constraint, there is much more admissible splits since we allow in our definition the following cases:

-    - an element can appear in several partitions, or several times within the same partition,
+    - an element can appear in several partitions, or several times within the same partition (b),
-    - it is allowed that an element does not appear in a partition
+    - it is allowed that an element does not appear in a partition (c).

-  Such repartitions are often useful when trying to gather the elements depending on some characteristics: on the above example, we created the partition of squared shaped elements, round shaped elements and unfilled elements.
+  Such repartitions are often useful when trying to gather the elements depending on some characteristics: on the above example, we created the partition of squared shaped elements, round shaped elements and unfilled elements (b).
 Thus, some elements belong to more than one partition.

 A key point is that no *absolute* best way of diving data: depending of what we want to do with the data, one of the way to divide it may be more adapted.
 In the previous example:

 - distributed data is fine if you want to count the number of filled shapes: you can count in each block and then sum the result over the blocks.
-- Now assume that you want to reorder the elements depending on their shape, then on their color: since we created the two first partitions to gather the elements of same shape, each one could independently order its elements by color [#f1]_.
+- Now assume that you want to renumber the elements depending on their shape, then on their color: if partitioned data (b) is used, partitions 1 and 2 could independently order their elements by color since they are already sorted by shape [#f1]_.

 Numberings
 ^^^^^^^^^^